Uganda’s year around Holiday Weather – Is just another plus to visiting Uganda

 There are some dry regions of the country that receive a very small amount of rainfall of 100 mm or less however in the rest of the country it is between 1000 and 2000 mm.

+The Weather and Climate in Uganda make it one of the best year-around Holiday Destinations.
 The best time, the best months of the year would be December to late February and from June to September.
 This includes the best times to do gorilla tracking since there is a lot of hiking involved at times.

 Temperature Range in various towns of Uganda: